 "Mr. Chamberlain only wished, for the moment, to allude to this new aspect of the question.
 The Allies must not keep their eyes fixed on only one point, but must take all-round views.
-The British Government believe that, should the Supreme Council to-day decide that it is not possible to maintain the allied position in South Scandinavia, it would be essential to stage a come-back elsewhere.
-This counter-blow might consist of an attack directed as inst the heart of Germany.
-The Prime Minister was not at the moment making any precise proposals.
-He was confining himself to raising the question and suggesting it should be examined.
-Among possible objectives were sources of German oil supply inside the Reich; the shipping on the Rhine, etc. . . .
-One could certainly find an effective counterblow somewhere, but once again Mr. Chamberlain was refraining, for the time being, from making precise suggestions.1
+The British Government believe that, should the Supreme Council to-day ide that is not possible to maintain the allied position in South Scandinavia, it would be essential JULTUL IL COUPT, 1000 10 attack a locted against the heart of Germany.
+The Prime Minister v not at the moment making any precise proposals.
+He was confining hi self to raising the question and suggesting it should be examined.
+Anne possible objectives were sources of German oil supply inside the Reic the shipping on the Rhine, etc. . .
+One could certainly find an effect. counterblow somewhere, but once again Mr. Chamberlain was refrainin for the time being, from making precise suggestions.

-"M. PAUL REYNAUD declared on behalf of himself and his French colleagues that they were very pleased to be able to have a frank discussion about the very serious situation in Scandinavia.
-Mr. Chamberlain had first described it on its own merits and then in relation to a possible Italian action.
-On this last point, M. Reynaud was bound to say he had his doubts.
-With Italians one should never ignore the possibility of a bluff.
+"M. PAUL REYNAUD declared on behalf of himself and his Fren colleagues that they were very pleased to be able to have a frank discussi about the very serious situation in Scandinavia.
+Mr. Chamberlain h first described it on its own merits and then in relation to a possible Italiaction.
+On this last point, M. Reynaud was bound to say he had his doubt With Italians one should never ignore the possibility of a bluff.

-"So far as Scandinavia was concerned the operation of the Allies had two objects: (1) to land in the Trondhjem area sufficient forces to sustain Norwegian resistance and produce a salutary effect on the Swedes.
-The basic object was to create a new theatre of war in which the Germans would use up their men, their material, and in particular their air force, and above all their reserves, especially of petrol.2 (2) To cut off supplies of iron ore to Germany.
-On this point and in reply to the remarks just made by Mr. Chamberlain, M. Paul Reynaud said that, in his opinion, petrol was not more important to Germany than iron ore, and in any case the Allies were not so well situated to act in Roumania as they were in Scandinavia.
+"So far as Scandinavia was concerned the operation of the Allies ha two objects: (1) to land in the Trondhjem area sufficient forces to susta Norwegian resistance and produce a salutary effect on the Swedes.
+Th basic object was to create a new theatre of war in which the Germans woul use up their men, their material, and in particular their air force, and abov all their reserves, especially of petrol.
+(2) To cut off supplies of iron on to Germany.
+On this point and in reply to the remarks just made by M Chamberlain, M. Paul Reynaud said that, in his opinion, petrol was no more important to Germany than iron ore, and in any case the Allies wer not so well situated to act in Roumania as they were in Scandinavia.

 "A retreat by the Allies in central Norway would be, one must not be afraid to say it, a great disaster morally and politically.
-The effect it would produce on the Germans, on the neutrals, even on the Allies was incalculable.
-Nevertheless, having heard Mr. Chamberlain's review, the French Prime Minister's personal opinion was as follows: The expedition to Central Scandinavia, to which the Allies had committed a considerable number of troops and engaged their prestige, was based on a technical error.
+The effect it would produce on the Germans, on the neutrals, even on the Allies was incalculable Nevertheless, having heard Mr. Chamberlain's review, the French Prime Minister's personal opinion was as follows: The expedition to Centra Scandinavia, to which the Allies had committed a considerable number of troops and engaged their prestige, was based on a technical error.
 It was impossible to carry out the operation without having one good harbour and some air bases.
 Without one of these the operation would already have been difficult; but without either the question arose whether the expedition had ever had the slightest hope of success.